BenJeau/spyware101/README.md

 For the location part to work, you need to create an account with MaxMind to get access to the location database.
 You can create yourself one with this site [MaxMind](https://www.maxmind.com/en/home).
 In order to infiltrate the program in other computers, I've compiled it as a .jar program that looks like an update for Java, but on execution, there's nothing to be seen.

-The comments and the majority of this program are all in French but will be later on translated to English.

 ### Please note
-This software is for learning purposes only and was not created with the intent to harm others.
+* This software is for learning purposes only and was not created with the intent to harm others.
+* The comments and the majority of this program are all in French but will be later on translated to English.
+* This spyware is still in development and may not work as expected.